Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 AI Automation

-The 5 Claude skills I use to write, grade, and publish social posts from one chat, plus how to wire them to Blotato so they actually post.
+The 7 Claude skills I use to write, grade, repurpose, and publish social posts from one chat, plus how to wire them to Blotato so they actually post.

-Five Claude skills for social media: content coach, brand brief, post writer, post grader, and post scheduler running from one chat.
+Seven Claude skills for social media: content coach, brand brief, post writer, post grader, post scheduler, repurpose, and viral hooks running from one chat.

 Most people collect Claude skills like browser tabs: dozens installed, three actually used.
 I went the other way.
-I run my entire solo content operation on five skills that work as a relay team, each one handing off to the next: brainstorm angles, write in my voice, grade the draft, then push it live.
-Not a repo of 100 skills, just five that earn their place.
+I run my entire solo content operation on seven skills that work as a relay team, each one handing off to the next: brainstorm angles, write in my voice, grade the draft, then push it live.
+Not a repo of 100 skills, just seven that earn their place.

 A Claude skill is a reusable instruction set, like a more powerful custom GPT that holds your context so you never re-explain it.
-The five below work as a team, and the last one connects to Blotato so the post actually publishes instead of sitting in a chat window.
+Anthropic’s official Cowork plugins bundle prebuilt skills by role, and my review of them explains why I still run my own.
+The seven below work as a team, and one of them connects to Blotato so the post actually publishes instead of sitting in a chat window.

 Skill Best For What It Does